Aerial view of Haida Gwaii coastline by Destination BC/Owen Perry

 One of the world's great wilderness treasures, the Haida Gwaii islands are incredibly beautiful, remote and rugged.
 Haida Gwaii is an archipelago of 150 islands on BC's northern Pacific coast on the western edge of the continental shelf.
 You'll see ancient carved totem poles and longhouses.
 Arrive by floatplane and come to relax, kayak, fish (you'll need a licence before you come) and eat delicious seafood.

 It's important to protect your trip (and health) with travel insurance, even for trips within Canada.
 While there are interprovincial agreements in place to provide healthcare for Canadians outside of their home province, the agreements may not cover all medical costs.
 Your provincial healthcare coverage (MSP in BC) will only cover services performed in a hospital or by a doctor.
 So, in an emergency, you could be on the hook for expenses like ambulance transportation, prescriptions and medical appliances you require.
 Travel insurance can also help you if you’re out of province and need to get home unexpectedly.
-BCAA Travel Insurance offers comprehensive protection from trip cancellation fees, lost baggage and emergency medical expenses, including for COVID-19 related medical emergencies.
-With savings of 10% for BCAA Members, FREE coverage for kids on Family Plans and 24/7 virtual care, you can enjoy your Canadian adventures to the fullest.
+BCAA Travel Insurance offers comprehensive protection from trip cancellation fees, lost baggage and emergency medical expenses.
+With savings of 10% for BCAA Members.* FREE coverage for kids on Family Plans** and 24/7 virtual care, you can enjoy your Canadian adventures to the fullest.
 Learn more and get a fast online quote today at bcaa.com/travel.

 If a Canadian road trip is your travel of choice, don’t forget your BCAA Membership to keep your vehicle moving and earn you savings along the way.
 Download the BCAA Mobile App for faster access to roadside assistance and to search for reward partners nearby.
 Not a BCAA Member yet?
-Join today and get the Best Roadside Assistance for less than $7 a month.
+Join today!

 You can find all of Robin Esrock’s travel books, blogs and adventures at canadianbucketlist.com.